Glazzes/react-native-zoom-toolkit/docs/docs/guides/cropzoomexpo.md

 ```

 ## What's next?

 This example is pretty basic, you can check out both [Example app](https://github.com/Glazzes/react-native-zoomable/tree/main/example)'s CroopZoom examples, however you can keep working in this example, how about:

-- Make it prettier.
+- make it look pretty.
-- Use different images.
+- use different aspect ratio size images.
-- Test with different `cropSize` values, nobody said `width` and `height` properties must be equals.
+- test with different `cropSize` property values, nobody said width and height dimensions must be equals.
-- Use `fixedWidth` argument with CropZoom's [crop method](/components/cropzoom#crop) to enforce resulting crops to be of any size you want.
+- use `fixedWidth` argument with CropZoom's [crop method](/components/cropzoom#crop) to enforce resulting
+  crops to be of any size you want.